HartreeY/RESK/README.md

 Once you have the required packages, you can use the documented methods of this package on your own, or you can follow one of several examples in the *programs/examples* folder.

+### Main files
+RESK consists of just a couple of files:
+- *resk.jl*: main methods
+- *reskplots.jl*: visualisation methods
+- *init.jl*: initialisation script
+- *defaults.jl*: easy-to-change list of default constants

 ### Main use cases
-Include the *programs/resk.jl* script and use its methods.
+Include the *resk.jl* script and use its methods.

-To simulate a range expansion once, use `rangeexp` or the methods that start with `rangeexp`:
+To simulate a range expansion once, use `rangeexp` or methods that start with `rangeexp`:

 - 1D: `rangeexp_1d`
 - 2D: `rangeexp_disk`,`rangeexp_strip`
 - 3D: `rangeexp_cylinder`,`rangeexp_sphere`.

-Running this with default options, a world (= habitat) will be created, seeded with individuals, and the expansion will be run on it.
+Running this with default options, a world (= habitat) will be created, seeded with individuals, and an expansion will be run on it.

 The `rangeexp` functions output a fixed dictionary that includes metadata (**stats**) and expansion data.
 The types of expansion data within it are determined by the *data_to_generate* argument.
 It can take on the following values:
 - **F** - **fitn** (deme-average fitness)